Tag

 Find yourself frequently purchasing things online?
 Parcel targets the online shopping aficionado, rendering it ideal for anyone who’s constantly expecting a package at their doorstep.

 The tracking app works with more than 250 services — including mainstays such as UPS, USPS, and FedEx — allowing you to see where your packages are at a glance with little more than a tracking number.
-Push notifications require a premium subscription of $5 per year.
+Push require a premium subscription of $5 per year.

 Get Parcel